 CSCI 20000.
 ALGORITHM ANALYSIS

 This course covers standard and advanced algorithms for problem solving in computer science.
 Brute force, recursion, greedy strategies and dynamic programming techniques are applied to real world problems.
 Time-space analysis is performed for various algorithm and data structure pairings.
 The limitations of algorithms are also studied in the context of NP-completeness.
-Prerequisite: CSCI 12000 and MATH 21500 or 22300 or 21100.
+Prerequisite: CSCI 12000 and MATH 21100 or 21500 or 22300.
 Annually.
 Spring.